danielmcgraw/danielmcgraw.com/_posts/2012-01-21-The-Quickish-and-Easish-Getting-Started-with-GitHub-Article.md

 1. Create a new project and add it to Github (Create a Remote Repository).
 2. Create a local copy on your local machine to work on (Clone the Remote Repository to create your Local Repository).
 3. Work on the project, make code changes, add or delete files, etc.
-4. Commit the changes they have made (Commit changes to your Local Repository).
+4. Commit the changes you have made (Commit changes to your Local Repository).
 5. Pull down any changes made to the master copy and merge with your work (Pull from the Remote Repository).
 6. Push the changes to the master copy (Push the changes made in you Local Repository to the Remote Repository)
 7. Loop on steps 3-6